ceph/ceph/doc/rados/troubleshooting/troubleshooting-pg.rst

 to learn about writes that were performed before the writes themselves are recovered.
 To mark the "unfound" objects as "lost"::

-	ceph pg 2.5 mark_unfound_lost revert
+	ceph pg 2.5 mark_unfound_lost revert|delete

 This the final argument specifies how the cluster should deal with lost objects.

+The "delete" option will forget about them entirely.

-Currently the only supported option is "revert", which will either roll back to a previous version of the object or (if it was a new object) forget about it entirely.
+The "revert" option (not available for erasure coded pools) will either roll back to a previous version of the object or (if it was a new object) forget about it entirely.
 Use this with caution, as it may confuse applications that expected the object to exist.

 Homeless Placement Groups